wessberg/DI/README.md

 #### Is it possible to have multiple, scoped containers?

 Sure.
 You can instantiate as many as you want to, as long as you make sure the [Custom Transformer for DI](https://github.com/wessberg/di-compiler) get's to see the files that contain them.

+#### Can registered interfaces be shared across libraries?

+Yes, and you will need to share the `DIContainer` across those libraries.
+A singleton of `DIContainer` is available to assist with sharing by using `DIContainer.singleton`.

 <!-- SHADOW_SECTION_LICENSE_START -->